Felix Gebhardt

-Felix Karl-Ernst Gebhardt (born 1 March 2002) is a German professional footballer who plays as a goalkeeper for Jahn Regensburg.
+Felix Karl-Ernst Gebhardt (born 1 March 2002) is a German professional footballer who plays as a goalkeeper for Swiss Super League club Lugano.
 He is a former Germany youth international.

 Club career

-He is from Steinen, Baden-Württemberg and trained at FV Lörrach-Brombach prior to joining the youth academy at FC Basel in 2015, eventually signing professional terms with the Swiss club.
+He is from Steinen, Baden-Württemberg and trained at FV Lörrach-Brombach prior to joining the youth academy of Swiss club Basem in 2015, eventually signing a professional contract with the club.
 He joined Hallescher FC on loan for the 2022–23 season.
-He made 36 league appearances for Hallescher before joining SSV Jahn Regensburg in July 2023 on a permanent three-year deal.
+He made 36 league appearances for Hallescher before joining Jahn Regensburg in July 2023 on a permanent three-year deal.

 He was part of the Jahn Regensburg side which won promotion to the 2.
 Bundesliga from the 3.
-Liga in the 2023–24 season, winning the decisive play-off tie against SV Wehen-Wiesbaden.
+Liga in the 2023–24 season, winning the decisive play-off tie against SV Wehen Wiesbaden.

 International career

 He represented Germany at under-16 level in 2017.
 In 2023, he was called-up to the Germany national under-21 football team.